Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opentelemetry/README.md

 The following sections provides examples of using the `azure-core-tracing-opentelemetry` plugin with a few Azure Java SDK libraries.

 ### Configuration

+If you want to configure tracing on specific instances of Azure client, you can do so with `OpenTelemetryTracingOptions`.
+With it, you can disable tracing on the client, or configure custom `TracerProvider`.

+If no `TraceProvider` is specified, Azure SDK will use global one (`GlobalOpenTelemetry.getTracerProvider()`).

 Pass OpenTelemetry TracerProvider to Azure client: